-Product sold in the EEA must comply with the technical criteria set forth in applicable European Union harmonisation legislation, including the placement of the logo on the product and accompanying documentation, irrespective of where the product is manufactured.
+In order to be placed on the European market, electrical products and equipment must comply with technical criteria laid down in applicable EU harmonisation legislation, including the placement of the logo on the product or accompanying documentation, regardless of where the product is manufactured.

-AENOR is a body authorised by the Ministry of Industry, Trade and Tourism or the Ministry of Public Works and is accredited by the Spanish Accreditation Body (ENAC) with respect to ten CE mark Directives and Regulations.
+AENOR is an authorised body, designated by the Ministry of Industry, Trade and Tourism and the Ministry of Transport, Mobility and Urban Agenda.

 As a European indicator of conformity, a product must comply with the requirements established by European Directives or Regulations and the EN technical standards (European standards) that, if necessary, apply to the marketing of the product at issue.
 When an authorised body takes part in the production monitoring phase in accordance with the applicable European Union (EU) harmonisation legislation, its identification number must be included alongside the CE mark.

 The CE mark certification can be integrated with voluntary certifications, both for products (AENOR N Mark, ENEC, Har...) and for quality management systems based on the UNE-EN ISO 9001 standard.

 - CE marking allows unrestricted access to the European market, avoiding technical barriers.

 - What's more, the CE Mark is recognised in other markets globally.

 - The CE mark's main focus is on the safety of product users and compliance with harmonised European standards.

 - The CE mark determines minimum levels of safety, functionality, energy savings and environmental protection across Europe.